 We aim to match the tone of the conference to the weightiness of the topic at hand.
 As one of our founders, John Piper, said to a previous gathering at CROSS, “We don’t urge you to come to CROSS to make your life easy.
 We urge you to come to make your life count.”

 We don’t want to manipulate emotions that quickly flame out in unfulfilled expectations, but rather we aim to instruct the conscience for lifelong faithfulness.

 We want those who attend to grow deep theological roots so we instruct through main talks, panels, testimonies, and topical breakouts.

-Grasping God’s rich mercy and grace from the Scriptures, we respond with heartfelt praise.
-Matt Boswell and his band lead us in singing with one voice both new and old theologically rich songs.
+Grasping God’s rich mercy and grace from the Scriptures, we respond with heartfelt praise, singing with one voice both new and old theologically rich songs.